 If your adult dog is displaying unwanted behaviour I would urge you to seek help sooner rather than later as an early assessment could provide dramatic results.
 Some behaviours can be resolved quite swiftly and may involve group obedience or agility training, whilst others may take a more measured approach and require work at home or around your neighbourhood.

 Whether its separation anxiety, aggression, poor recall, barking, digging, lead pulling, jumping or general defiance, when you understand what is driving the behaviour, plans can be implemented to help your dog turn it around.

 I do not charge for initial assessments and utilise my classes where appropriate to ensure budgets are affordable.
 Please look through my references to see examples of specific cases.

-Spending time with Sara with our 2 year old cocker spaniel Bella has been so valuable.
-After trying a couple other trainers we finally got in touch with sara and are so glad we did.
+Spending time with Sara with our 2 year old Cocker Spaniel Bella has been so valuable.
+After trying a couple other trainers we finally got in touch with Sara and are so glad we did.
 Sara is a lovely lady and very knowledgeable.
-Before meeting with sara we were really worried about bellas behaviour, growling and snarling on her bed, around her food and sometimes at other dogs on walks.
-This lead to my wife becoming very anxious about taking bella out.
-After implementing the advice given from sara we have a different dog.
+Before meeting with Sara we were really worried about Bella's behaviour, growling and snarling on her bed, around her food and sometimes at other dogs on walks.
+This led to my wife becoming very anxious about taking Bella out.
+After implementing the advice given from Sara we have a different dog.
 She now loves food time without guarding and is quickly learning new commands.
-We continue to work on Bellas interactions with other dogs but she is making huge progress with us all feeling more confident.
+We continue to work on Bella's interactions with other dogs but she is making huge progress with us all feeling more confident.
 All in all Bella is a happier dog and we are forever grateful for her continued advice and support- thank you Sara.

 -Scott, Naomi and Bella

-Ricky, a nervous rescue who benifited from social classes
+Ricky, a nervous rescue who benefited from social classes

 Scruff no longer chases cars and is a pleasure to walk